What I Did on Jury Duty

 these tapes are played through an infra-red broadcasting device like those

-used in theatres.
+used in theaters.
 The same system was used by a simultaneous interpreter

-translating for the defendents.
+translating for the defendants.
 The headsets are real comfy!.
 However,

 the staff were somewhat technically inept.
 There were numerous miscues